-Zinc can’t be stored by your body, which means that if you aren’t getting enough through your diet or supplements (or if your body is shedding zinc for some reason—more on that later), then you may end up with a zinc deficiency.
+Zinc can’t be stored by your body.
+This means that if you aren’t getting enough through your diet or supplements, then you may end up with a zinc deficiency.

-This makes sense since we know that zinc is also related to immune function and inflammation, which can also be a risk factor for depression.
+This makes sense since zinc is important for promoting immune function and reducing inflammation.
+Problems with inflammation can also be a risk factor for depression.

 Who’s At Risk

-Also, anyone with a wonky diet or who eats a restricted variety of foods might face similar issues (such as those living in poverty).
+Also, anyone eating a restricted variety of foods might have a lower zinc intake (such as those living in poverty).

 If you’ve read this far, you’ll understand that I believe it’s important to consider vitamins and supplements when tackling anxiety.